Socle pairings on tautological rings: The tautological ring

 \subsection{Integral calculations}

-The basic formula for the evaluation of the integrals arising in the $\lambda_g$~pairing is (see \cite{MR1954265})
+The basic formula for the evaluation of the integrals arising in the $\lambda_g$-pairing is (see \cite{MR1954265})

 where $\tau_1, \dotsc, \tau_n$ are nonnegative integer numbers with sum $2g - 3 + n$.
 The formula is symmetric with respect to the sorting of the markings and hence we only need to know the partition corresponding to $\tau$ in order to calculate these integrals.
-The only thing we will need to know about the integral on the right hand side is that it is nonzero (see \cite{MR1728879}) since we are only interested in the ranks of the pairing.
+Since we are only interested in the ranks of the pairing, the only thing we will need to know about the integral on the right hand side is that it is nonzero (see \cite{MR1728879}).

-We will need to evaluate integrals involving $\psi$~classes as part of the proof of the housing theorem.
-However our main interest lies in the calculation of integrals involving $\kappa$~classes.
-Using the definition of the $\kappa$~classes as push-forwards of powers of $\psi$~classes we can find a nice expression for the quotients
+We will need to evaluate integrals involving $\psi$-classes as part of the proof of the housing theorem.
+However our main interest lies in the calculation of integrals involving $\kappa$-classes.
+Using the definition of the $\kappa$-classes as push-forwards of powers of $\psi$-classes, we can find a nice expression for the quotients

 In this equation we have used $\kappa_\sigma$ as an abbreviation for $\prod_{i \in I(\sigma)} \kappa_{\sigma_i}$ and $\psi^\tau$ for $\prod_{i \in I(\tau)} \psi_i^{\tau_i}$ indexing the $|\tau|$ marked points by the parts of $\tau$.
 We will write